Aggregates Methodology

 Focus Time

 Worklytics has created a set of metrics intended to measure the amount of time in the day available for deep, focused work.
 In theory, the whole span of one’s workday could be used for this purpose, but in reality, this rarely is the case.
-Meetings, slack, and email can each break up blocks that could have been used for deep work — and this distraction is measurable.
+Meetings, Slack, and email can each break up blocks that could have been used for deep work — and this distraction is measurable.

 This metric has several variations: